mds-lord/py_exchange/README.md

 searches them for file named by specific pattern;
 downloads it;
 selects only several needed lines;
-saves this file with very basic formatting and sends by email.
+saves this file with very basic formatting and sends it by email.

 ## How to use